 Figure 1: Buldania Project – Location, tenure and regional geology plan

-A 3,000 – 3,500m Reverse Circulation drilling program is underway and is designed to test beneath multiple targets where previous rock chip sampling had recorded fresh, high-grade (>1.5% Li2O), spodumene-related mineralisation.
+The latest assays reveal shallow, ore-grade lithium mineralisation over widths of up to 50m and more at the Anna prospect.
+The assays are from the recently-completed 36-hole, 3,339m Reverse Circulation drilling program at Buldania which was designed to test beneath multiple targets where previous rock chip sampling had recorded fresh, high-grade (>1.5% Li2O), spodumene-related mineralisation.

-For the latest results and figures please see ASX Announcement ‘Significant lithium mineralisation discovered at Buldania’ – 12th March 2018.
+For the latest results and figures please see ASX Announcement ‘More strong assays confirm significant lithium discovery at Buldania Project in WA’ – 26th March 2018.

 The Projects are located at the far southern end of the Norseman - Wiluna Greenstone Belt within the Archaean Yilgarn Craton of southern Western Australia in a region well known for hosting significant lithium deposits including Mt Marion and Bald Hill (Figure 1).